-Boulder Community Hospital is extremely proud that its Foothills Hospital, which opened in September 2003, is the first hospital in the US to earn the prestigious LEED certification.
+Boulder Community Health is extremely proud that its Foothills Hospital, which opened in September 2003, is the first hospital in the US to earn the prestigious LEED certification.
 LEED (Leadership in Energy and Environmental Design) is the system for designing, constructing and certifying the world's "greenest" buildings.
 Foothills Hospital is one of the most sustainable facilities in the country.

 To receive LEED certification, a building must satisfy a number of prerequisites and then obtain a specified number of credits in five categories: